biigbang0001/Wallet-Bridge-Readme/README.md

 > A: No, it's a custodial bridge managed by the FixedCoin team.
 FIX are held by the bridge and wFIX are minted/burned by a centralized daemon.

 **Q: What happens if the bridge goes down?**
 > A: Your FIX remain at the bridge address.
-Contact support for manual recovery.
+Contact support for assistance.

-**Q: Can I cancel a transaction?**
-> A: No. Once the TX is sent, it's irreversible.

 **Q: Why do I need ~0.003 BNB per operation?**
 > A: This BNB fee covers the bridge operator's gas costs on BSC.
 It's required before the bridge processes your transaction.